phaustin/gtasks/README.md

 # GTasks

 gtasks is a command line client for the [google tasks api](https://developers.google.com/google-apps/tasks/) written in python, aimed at OSX (for keychain integration).
-It was written as a way to learn python, so the approach may be *unpythonic* in places, which I will correct as my experience in the language improves.
+It was written as a way to learn python.

 ## Requirements